-Introduction to Windows Azure Integration with Microsoft Dynamics CRM
+Azure integration with Microsoft Dynamics CRM

-Microsoft Dynamics CRM 2011 has been integrated with the Windows Azure platform by coupling the Microsoft Dynamics CRM event execution pipeline to the Windows Azure Service Bus in the cloud.
-In essence, the Microsoft Dynamics CRM pipeline connects to the Windows Azure Service Bus enabling the data that has been processed as part of the current Microsoft Dynamics CRM operation to be posted to the bus.
-Windows Azure Service Bus solutions that are “CRM aware” can listen for and read the data that is posted on the service bus by Microsoft Dynamics CRM.
+You can connect Microsoft Dynamics CRM 2015 and Microsoft Dynamics CRM Online 2015 Update with the Microsoft Azure platform by coupling the CRM event execution pipeline to the Microsoft Azure Service Bus.
+This connection lets the data that’s been processed as part of the current CRM operation to be posted to the bus.
+Microsoft Azure Service Bus solutions that are “CRM-aware” can listen for and read the data that’s posted on the service bus by Microsoft Dynamics CRM.
 The posted data is stored in a RemoteExecutionContext class instance that is an extended version of IExecutionContext passed at run time to Microsoft Dynamics CRM asynchronous plug-ins.

-Identifying Key Elements of the Integration
+Key elements of the connection

-- Asynchronous Service
+- Asynchronous service

-- The asynchronous service is responsible for posting the Microsoft Dynamics CRM remote execution context to the Windows Azure Service Bus.
+- The asynchronous service is responsible for posting the Microsoft Dynamics CRM remote execution context to the Microsoft Azure Service Bus.
 Each post is performed by a system job of the asynchronous service.
-A user can view the status of each system job using the Microsoft Dynamics CRM web application.
+A user can view the status of each system job by using the Microsoft Dynamics CRM web application.

-- Custom Workflow Activities
+- Custom workflow Activities

-- Windows Azure Service Bus
+- Microsoft Azure Service Bus

-- Windows Azure Solution
+- Microsoft Azure solution

-- For the CRM-Azure integration feature to work there must be at least one solution in an Windows Azure Service Bus solution account, where the solution contains one or more service endpoints.
-For a relay endpoint contract, a listener that is “CRM aware” must be actively listening on the endpoint for the Microsoft Dynamics CRM request on the service bus.
-For a queue endpoint contract, a listener does not have to be actively listening.
-A listener is made “CRM aware” by linking it to the Microsoft.Xrm.Sdk assembly so that type RemoteExecutionContext is defined.
-For more information, see Write a Listener for a Windows Azure Solution.
-The solution rules must be configured to allow the Microsoft Dynamics CRM 2011 remote execution context to be posted to the service bus.
-To enable this posting, ACS needs to recognize the Microsoft Dynamics CRM deployment as a supported issuer.
-For more information, see Configure Windows Azure Integration with Microsoft Dynamics CRM.
+- For the CRM and Azure connection to work there must be at least one solution in an Microsoft Azure Service Bus solution account, where the solution contains one or more service endpoints.
+For a relay endpoint contract, a listener that is “CRM-aware” must be actively listening on the endpoint for the CRM request on the service bus.
+For a queue endpoint contract, a listener doesn’t have to be actively listening.
+A listener is made “CRM-aware” by linking it to the Microsoft.Xrm.Sdk assembly so that type RemoteExecutionContext is defined.
+More information: Write a listener for a Microsoft Azure solution The solution rules must be configured to allow the Microsoft Dynamics CRM remote execution context to be posted to the service bus.
+To enable this posting, ACS needs to recognize the CRM deployment as a supported issuer.
+More information: Configure Azure integration with Microsoft Dynamics CRM.